 1) Get a Certificate from a Valid Authority

-Nowadays, there’s no reason to utilise a self-signed certificate.
+Nowadays, there’s no reason to utilize a self-signed certificate.
 If cost is the only consideration, Let’s Encrypt offers a free certificate.
-Every browser will accept the authenticity of your certificate because it is issued by an authorised authority:
+Every browser will accept the authenticity of your certificate because it is issued by an authorized authority:

 If you’re a Kinsta user, you can get your free Let’s Encrypt certificate with only a few clicks from your MyKinsta dashboard: